 git clone https://github.com/status-im/nimbus cd nimbus make update make test

 This should first produce some successful test output.

 To run Nimbus, execute

 nimbus/nimbus.
-Depending on its current state of development (constantly in flux), it might work up to block 50000 or so.
+Depending on its current state of development (constantly in flux), it might work up to block 1.2 million or so.